Cub0n/Grafana-Prometheus-cAdvisor/README.md

 (see https://gitanswer.com/exclude-system-slice-metrics-from-being-exposed-as-prometheus-metrics-cadvisor-go-391749466)

 ## Open thingies
-* Remove published ports of Redis, Prometheus and cAdvisor.
+* Remove published ports of Prometheus and cAdvisor.
 Access to these containers is only possible from inside the dedicated network or from a pod